 Add Character with a Box-Beam Ceiling

-Hollow beams transform a room’s trim detail while making it easy to integrate lighting and run wiring.
+Hollow beams transform a room’s level of detail while making it easy to integrate lighting and run wiring.

 Synopsis: Box-beam ceilings can add elegance to any room: round, triangle, square, or rectangle.
 By adding a soffit, you can normalize an oddly shaped room to accept this ceiling treatment.
 The hollow beams are great for installing lights and hiding wires or pipes in remodels.
 Veteran finish carpenter Chris Whalen shows how to assemble a simple box beam using quirk joints between the sides and bottom, and gives several options for intersecting the bottoms of the beams across the grid.

 Box-beam ceilings are a great way to add personality, elegance, and character to an otherwise ordinary space.
 In a room with an oddly placed structural beam, box beams can make sense of the unbalanced ceiling.
 Furthermore, the hollow beams can house recessed lighting and provide a chase for wiring.
 Whether the beams are painted or stained, the layout principles are the same, and the joinery and design can be as simple or as elaborate as you want.